coronel08/my-notes/notes/docs/aws.md

 ### DNS
 * Route 53 - Manages Dns records and offer health checks to monitor health and performance.
+    * Most common record routings are:
+        * A: hostname ipv4 example.com -> 12.3.1.3
+        * AAAA: hostname ipv6
+        * Cname: hostname to hostname example.com -> ----
+        * Alias: hostname to AWS resource
+    * Time to Live
+        * High TTL(24hrs) has less traffic and possibly outdated records
+        * Low TTL(60hrs) more traffic on DNS and records are outdated for less time.
 * Cloudfront - Can integrate AWS Shield and AWS WAF to protect against network DDOS attacks.

 ## Storage and DB